Gunman opens fire inside crowded Los Angeles bar; 6 wounded

-A man opened fire inside a crowded bar in Boyle Heights early Sunday morning, leaving one person in critical condition and wounding five others.
+(KTLA) – A man opened fire inside a crowded bar in the Los Angeles neighborhood of Boyle Heights early Sunday morning, leaving one person in critical condition and wounding five others.

-The shooting occurred around 12:45 a.m. at the Holiday Bar located at 2471 Whittier Boulevard.
+The shooting occurred around 12:45 a.m. at the Holiday Bar located at 2471 Whittier Blvd.

 Witnesses tell police a fight had broken out between several individuals when a man pulled out a gun and fired into the crowd.

 “It is unknown who he was arguing with,” Lt.
-Letisia Ruiz with Los Angeles Police told KTLA.
+Letisia Ruiz with Los Angeles Police said.
 “When he produced the handgun he shot into the crowd and that’s when individuals got struck by gunfire.”

-The chaos spilled onto Whittier Blvd. as bar patrons ran for safety, witnesses said.
+The chaos spilled onto the street as bar patrons ran for safety, witnesses said.

 In total, six people, four men and two women, were wounded, including one victim who was in critical condition.